Alternatives Assessment

 Based on the discussions from the two-day meeting, representatives drafted a non-binding protocol for conducting a comprehensive alternatives assessment (AA).
 The group wanted to create a dynamic resource and list of documents that could be useful for states interested in using alternatives assessment to inform their chemicals policy and technical assistance activities.
 To fulfill this vision, participants from state agencies in California, Connecticut, Illinois, Maine, Massachusetts, Michigan, Minnesota, New York, Oregon, and Washington created the Safer Alternatives Wiki to provide a forum for ongoing discussion, information sharing, and collaboration.
 Key staff, including Pam Eliason at the Toxics Use Reduction Institute at the University of Massachusetts Lowell and Alex Stone at the Washington Department of Ecology provided extensive support for the Wiki in collaboration with IC2’s members and other interested parties.
 The Wiki was intended to facilitate the creation of a set of flexible, adaptive AA steps based on a shared understanding of what constitutes a safer alternative to a chemical of concern.
 In 2010, the IC2’s Alternatives Assessment Workgroup took over support for and maintenance of the Wiki.

 In 2011, IC2 members recognized that state resources are not optimized when multiple programs work on the same issue without sharing expertise and results and that a more authoritative resource that standardizes the AA process could enable agencies to share AA results.
 At that time, eight IC2 member programs (California, Connecticut, Massachusetts, Michigan, Minnesota, New York, Oregon, and Washington) began working together to develop the IC2 Alternatives Assessment Guide.
 The preparation of the Guide—which involved extensive stakeholder engagement, including three industry workshops, two webinars, and a comment period—occurred over three years.
 Version 1.0 of the Guide was published in January 2014.
 The Safer Alternatives Wiki was retired at that time.
-However, the IC2 has archived the Wiki content.
-The Alternatives Assessment Wiki Archive is available to help those states new to the AA process to understand many of the drivers and details behind the development of the AA process.
+The IC2 released an updated Alternatives Assessment Guide (v1.1) in January 2017, with substantive changes to the Exposure Module that bring the Guide into closer agreement with the National Academy of Sciences’ A Framework to Guide Selection of Chemical Alternatives.